Ayran Yogurt Drink (Айран)

 What is the best yogurt-to-water ratio for authentic Ayran?

-The traditional ratio for Ayran is approximately 1:1 yogurt to cold water, which creates a smooth, light, and drinkable consistency.
-You can slightly adjust the ratio depending on whether you prefer a thicker or more refreshing drink.
+The traditional ratio for Ayran is approximately 1:1 (yogurt to cold water), which creates a smooth, light, and drinkable consistency.
+You can easily adjust the ratio: add more water for a lighter refreshment, or use slightly less water if you prefer a richer, creamier texture.

 Can Ayran be made dairy-free or vegan?

-Yes, Ayran can be adapted using unsweetened plant-based yogurts such as coconut, almond, or soy yogurt.
-Choose a neutral-flavored option and ensure it has a smooth texture to closely replicate the traditional taste and consistency.
+Yes!
+Ayran can be adapted using unsweetened, plain plant-based yogurts such as almond, soy, or cashew yogurt.
+Ensure you choose a neutral, unsweetened option with a smooth texture and add a squeeze of lemon juice to replicate the natural tartness of dairy yogurt.

 Why does Ayran sometimes foam when mixed?

-Ayran naturally forms a light foam when whisked or blended because yogurt contains proteins that trap air.
-This airy layer is typical and often considered a sign of properly mixed Ayran.
+Ayran naturally forms a light, airy foam when whisked or blended because the proteins in the yogurt trap air bubbles.
+This frothy layer is highly desirable, completely authentic, and considered the mark of a properly prepared Ayran.

 What foods pair best with Ayran?